open-emojify/emojify/README.md

 ## Customization

-Emojify comes with default options that can easily be customized.
+Emojify comes with options / variables that can easily be customized.

 ```js
 new Emojify({